Skip to content

 Repository objects play a critical role in contextualizing AI actions within the testing framework.
 They serve as references to UI elements, enabling the AI-generated commands to interact appropriately with these elements.

-There are three ways of having repository objects in the test:
+There are two ways to include repository objects in the test:

 1. Use objects belonging to the test case.